CSCfi/csc-user-guide/docs/apps/julia.md

 ---

 # Julia Language
-[Julia language](https://julialang.org) is a high-level, high-performance dynamic programming language for numerical computing.
+[Julia language](https://julialang.org) is a high-performance, dynamic programming language.
-It provides a sophisticated compiler, distributed parallel execution, numerical accuracy, and an extensive mathematical function library.
+Julia is excellent for scientific computing because it can compile efficient native code using LLVM and includes mathematical functions, parallel computing capabilities, and a package manager in the standard library.
+Furthermore, Julia has intuitive syntax and allows writing composable code in the multiple-dispatch paradigm.

 [TOC]